Diamko94/rentals1/Business-rules.md

 ## Partial Closure

 - In case of partial Order return, deposit is refunded only for returned Line-items
-- Order status becomes Partially Closed when:
+- Order status becomes PartiallyClosed when:
-  - at least one Line-item is returned
+  - at least one Line-item status is Returned
-  - at least one Line-item is not returned
+  - at least one Line-item status in Repair

 ## Restrictions